tkraussionx/tt-metal/models/experimental/mamba/README.md

 ## Run on Wormhole
 ```
 python demo/demo.py "What is the capital of France?"
-"What is the capital of Germany?" --model cpu
+"What is the capital of Germany?" --model wh
 ```
 # Mamba Unit Tests
 `model-version : mamba-370m`